rgpegasus/better-ani-scraped/DOCUMENTATION.md

     ...
   ]
   ```
-  Or an error object if the language is not available.
+  Else, an error object if the language is not available.

 ---